| Site Map | Polytopes | Dynkin Diagrams | Vertex Figures, etc. | Incidence Matrices | Index |

 a P [b Q] c R

 where Q denotes the (regular) component polytopes (therefore, like P and R too, usually written as Schläfli symbol), b is the count of components.
 If vertex-regular, one has an encasing regular polytope P, the vertices of which will be used by a components each.
 Conversely, if face(t)-regular, there is a common intersection kernel which is a further regular polytope R, again possibly with its facet-planes being used by c components each.
 If vertex-regular but not face(t)-regular, the final part behind the closing square bracket will be omitted; conversely, if face(t)-regular but not vertex-regular the part before the opening one is omitted.
-(Examples will be given below, as far as applicable.)
+(Examples will be given below, as far as applicable.
+The facet-regular case for Q being a simplex and b=2 will be considered through all dimensions at the end.)

 Compounds need some extension to the "normal" incidence matrix description, which is due to their multiple components.
 The appropriately extended description can be found here, and will be used within the individual compound files linked below.